xian/great-expectations/README.md

 Releases
 ========

+### 0.14 (2013-02-25)
+* Updated Expect class and Expect example to work with Java 1.7 [Thanks Chris Heisterkamp!]
+* Added Expect method for long primitive.

 ### 0.13 (2012-04-19)
 * Added matchers: toContain, toContainExactly, toBeEmpty, and toNumber for Sets, toNumber for Iterables.
 * Added default Expect class for quick and easy initial setup.